 A bachelor at the age of 20, in 1900, he was the last child remaining in his parents' household near the town of Napoleon in Harrison Township, Henry County, OH.
 At that time, he earned a living as a farm laborer.

 On Nov.
-2, 1902, he married Anna Victoria Reichard (1884- ? ).
+2, 1902, when he was 22 years of age, he married 18-year-old Anna Victoria Reichard (1884- ? ).
 The nuptials were held in Napoleon by the hand of Rev. M. Pritz of St. Augustine Catholic Church.

 Evidence suggests that the marriage may have ended by 1910.
 Ross appears to have been hired by a railroad company and, in 1910, lived in a boarding house in Minneapolis, MN, where he labored as a locomotive fireman.